 A. Yes.
-As promised at the public meetings held in July 2018, because the study scope has changed, the Corps will conduct additional public meetings.
-There will be a round of meetings in 2019 just for USAF.
-When the LSAF and LD1 studies begin, there will be another round of public meetings, likely in early 2021.
+Because the study scope has changed, the Corps will conduct additional public meetings.
+The public meetings for USAF will be conducted on 13 and 19 August 2019.
+The public meetings for LSAF and LD1 will be conducted after that study begins.
+Those meetings will be conducted in early 2021.